cowjuh/fs-utilities/README.md

 ### PNG to Excel Converter (`scripts/png_to_excel_user_friendly`)

-A Python script that converts all PNG images in a selected folder into an organized Excel spreadsheet.
+A Python script that converts all PNG images in a specified folder into an organized Excel spreadsheet.
 The spreadsheet includes thumbnails and detailed metadata for each image (filename, dimensions in pixels and inches, color mode, and format).
-Run the script from the terminal using `python3 png_to_excel_user_friendly.py` after navigating to the script directory.
+Run the script from the terminal using `python3 png_to_excel_user_friendly.py /path/to/your/png/folder`.

 ---